 A detailed assessment of the capability of the prospective parents to take charge of an adopted child follows by way of a home study by a social worker.
 The adoption agency prepares a report about the details of the home study and saves it for future references.
 It has a validity time.

 The adoption agency finds a suitable child for the family keeping in view the detailed information and the specification mentioned by the prospective adoptive parents.
-The process of matching may take a long time most of the times.
+The process of matching may take a long time most of the time.

 The adoption agency then informs the prospective adoptive parents about the child and shows the child.
 The agency also furnishes the medical examination details of the child.
-The parents have the rights to take the child for a general health check-up.
+The parents have the right to take the child for a general health check-up.

 The prospective parents and the agency sign a foster care agreement and then the agency hand over the child to the parents.
-The parents are now in-charge of the child.
+The parents are now in charge of the child.

 The agency lawyer files an adoption petition in the court on behalf of the couple, depending on the law under which the adoption will take place.